 One thing that is a daily choice for me is to hand it all over to Jesus - I work so hard to operate out of my own strength and wisdom......thankfully, there is grace.

 The secret to balancing worship and work, devotion and service, love of God and love of people is maintaining our connection to Jesus Christ. [pg.
 190]

 This week we are called to once again to connect with Jesus through God's word and prayer - this time seeking His balance for our lives.
 Let's be intentional about stopping the balancing ACT and work toward moving back and forth between work and worship.

 Let's talk about it.....

-If you feel led, please comment below about all or just one of these items.
+If you feel led, please comment below.
 We will focus on this chapter all week, so please jump in any day you find time.
 Also, please feel free to respond to others who have commented, let us encourage each other.

 I look forward to hearing form you :)

 * All quotes mentioned above are noted by page number and are taken from 'Having a Mary Heart in a Martha World' by Joanna Weaver.